The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 The advance chapter question is tied directly to your writing pace.
 Promise too many chapters ahead and you'll burn out trying to maintain the buffer.
 Promise too few and patrons may not see enough value.

-10 advance chapters is the industry standard.
-It's the median and roughly the average.
+6 advance chapters is the industry standard for ongoing serials.
 This buffer works because:

 Price Per Advance Chapter

-At the median, patrons pay about $1.43 per advance chapter.
-This gives you a benchmark for pricing your tiers: if you're offering 10 chapters at $15, you're at $1.50/chapter, right in line with market expectations.
+At the median, patrons pay about $2.00 per advance chapter.
+This gives you a benchmark for pricing your tiers: if you're offering 6 chapters at $10, you're at $1.67/chapter, right in line with market expectations.

 Recommended Buffer Strategy